sjfakharian/Data-Insight-Tools/Leveraging_Analytics_for_Competitive_Advantage.md

 Augmented analytics combines human expertise with AI capabilities to enhance decision-making processes.
 This trend democratizes data analysis by making complex analytical tools accessible to non-technical users through natural language interfaces, automated insight generation, and intuitive visualizations.

 This approach addresses the challenge identified in the article regarding the scarcity of qualified analysts.
-Companies were advised to "hire analysts who possess top-notch quantitative-analysis skills, can express complex ideas in simple terms, and can interact productively with decision makers"[^1].
-Augmented analytics extends analytical capabilities throughout the organization, supporting Davenport's vision of "decision makers at every level" armed with "the best evidence and the best quantitative tools"[^1].
+Companies were advised to "hire analysts who possess top-notch quantitative-analysis skills, can express complex ideas in simple terms, and can interact productively with decision makers".
+Augmented analytics extends analytical capabilities throughout the organization, supporting Davenport's vision of "decision makers at every level" armed with "the best evidence and the best quantitative tools".

 ## The Five Levels of Analytical Competition